D-Flow: Differentiating through Flows for Controlled Generation: Experiments

 In this experiment we illustrate the application of our method for controllable molecule generation, which is of practical significance in the fields of material and drug design.
 The properties targeted for conditional generation ($c$ in \eqref{eq:cond_sample}) include polarizability $\alpha$, orbital energies $\varepsilon_{HOMO},\varepsilon_{LUMO}$ and their gap $\Delta\varepsilon$, Diople moment $\mu$, and heat capacity $C_v$.
 To assess the properties of the molecules generated, we used a property classifier ($\gF$ in \eqref{eq:cond_sample}) for each property.
 Those classifiers were trained following the methodology outlined in \cite{hoogeboom2022equivariant}.
 Further details are in Appendix \ref{app:implementation_latent_qm9}.

-\textbf{Metrics.} To assess conditional generation, we calculate the Mean Absolute Error (MAE) between the predicted property value of the generated molecule by the property classifier and the target property value.
+\textbf{Metrics.} To assess conditional generation, we calculate the Mean Absolute Error (MAE) between the predicted property value of the generated molecule by the property classifier, \cite{satorras2022en}, and the target property value.
+According to the conditional training protocol from \cite{hoogeboom2022equivariant}, the property classifier is trained over half of the QM$9$ train set ($50$K) while the remaining half is used for training the conditional generative models.
 Additionally, we appraise the quality of the generated molecules by evaluating atom stability (the percentage of atoms with correct valency), molecule stability (the percentage of molecules where all atoms are stable), validity (as defined in RDKit \cite{Landrum2016RDKit2016_09_4}), and the uniqueness of the generated molecules.

 \textbf{Dataset and baselines.} The generative models used for this experiment are trained using the QM$9$ dataset \cite{Ramakrishnan2014qm9}, a commonly used molecular dataset containing small molecules with up to $29$ atoms.
-The model we use as prior in these experiments is the unconditional diffusion model for molecule generation, E($3$) Equivariant Diffusion Model (EDM) \cite{hoogeboom2022equivariant}.
-EDM was trained as a noise prediction model (also known as $\eps$-prediction) with polynomial schedule.
-To perform deterministic sampling for our optimization, we transform the noise prediction to velocity field prediction (see Equation \ref{ae:eps_to_vf}) and use 50 steps midpoint ODE sampler.
-We compare our method to several state of the art \emph{conditional models}: conditional EDM, Equivariant Flow-Matching (E {QUI} {FM}) \cite{song2023equivariant}, and Geometric Latent Diffusion Model (G {EO} {LDM})\cite{xu2023geometric} an equivariant flow-matching model.
+The model we use as prior in these experiments is an unconditional equivariant Flow-Matching model with CondOT path \cite{lipman2023flow}, trained on the train set half used in \cite{hoogeboom2022equivariant} for conditional training.
+We compare our method to several state of the art \emph{conditional models}: conditional EDM, Equivariant Flow-Matching (E {QUI} {FM}) \cite{song2023equivariant}, and Geometric Latent Diffusion Model (G {EO} {LDM})\cite{xu2023geometric} an equivariant latent diffusion model.
 Additionally, we report the test MAE of each property classifier (denoted as QM$9^*$ in Table \ref{tab:qm9}), which serves as an empirical lower bound.
 It is important to note that for each specific property of conditional generation, the baseline methods utilized a distinct conditional model, each individually trained for generating that particular property while we used a single unconditional model.
-According to the conditional training protocol from \cite{satorras2022en}, the property classifier is trained over half of the QM$9$ train set ($50$K) while the conditional training is done with the remaining half.
-For our unconditional model, which operates without any conditional context, we utilized a pretrained model that was trained on the entire QM$9$ dataset.